MapsterMapper/Mapster/README.md

         })
         .ToList();
     }

+####Forcing Explicit Mapping
+In order to help with "Fail Fast" situations, the following strict mapping modes have been added.
+An ArgumentOutOfRange exception will currently be thrown in the situations below if an appropriate mapping and/or source cannot be located.

+Forcing all destination properties to have a corresponding source member or explicit mapping/ignore:

+    //Default is "false"
+    TypeAdapterConfig.GlobalSettings.RequireDestinationMemberSource = true;

+Forcing all classes to be explicitly mapped:

+    //Default is "false"
+    TypeAdapterConfig.GlobalSettings.RequireExplicitMapping = true;

 ###Assembly Scanning for Custom Mappings
 To make it easier to register custom mappings, we've implemented an assembly scanning approach.